mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-license-manager.md

 ---

 {{% alert color="warning" %}}
-Private Cloud License Manager is currently in Beta.
-For more information about Beta releases and features, see [Beta Releases](/releasenotes/beta-features/).
+Private Cloud License Manager is currently in beta.
+For more information, see [Beta Releases](/releasenotes/beta-features/).
 {{% /alert %}}

 ## 1 Introduction